 Starting your day off with a positive tone is so important in a classroom.
 Some of your students may not have that at home, so it is nice if you can provide that.
 Last year, I began each day with a morning meeting and it was a great start to our day.
 I found that our class was more connected with each other.

-Before I started morning meeting, I read the book The Morning Meeting Book and it was great!
+Before I started morning meetings, I read the book The Morning Meeting Book and it was great!

 I made this little poster to remind me of the order.
 My students were great, they were quick to remind me if I went out of order, ha!
 You can grab this freebie below.

-Besides positive start to the day, the other thing I love about morning meetings was the practice of social skills.
+Besides a positive start to the day, the other thing I love about morning meetings was the practice of social skills.
 When we greeted each other, we practice eye contact.
-We practiced sharing in a complete sentence.
+We practiced sharing in complete sentences.
 And we practiced active listening.

 Do you do morning meetings in your classroom?
 What are some of your favorite activities?